 If assessment is not considered necessary, referrers will be informed of the decision and offered advice and directed to other appropriate services.

-Important to remember that you can re-refer at any time throughout the perinatal period if you have any concerns and please call for advice at any time if you are unsure.
+You can re-refer at any time throughout the perinatal period if you have any concerns and please call for advice at any time if you are unsure.

 For urgent referrals outside these hours: